 Viewing angles should also be accounted for.
 Typically, TVs should be viewed straight-on or the picture can become distorted.
 For that reason, you need to either plan for a layout that will minimize wide viewing angles in your space or install multiple displays so viewers always have a direct eye-line to at least one of your TV screens.
 Generally, commercial digital signage screens can be viewed at wider angles than consumer televisions.

 In most businesses, you’re going to be dealing with very well-lit areas—oftentimes by both by artificial and natural light.
 This means you’ll need a very bright screen if you want customers to be able to read and take in the content on your displays.

-This is where the difference between consumer televisions and commercial televisions comes heavily into play.
+This is where the difference between consumer televisions and commercial digital signage displays comes heavily into play.
 Put simply, consumer displays are made for controlled lighting environments such as your living room where lighting is often dimmer.
-Commercial displays, on the other hand, are designed for brightly lit areas like office spaces, retail stores, and other commercial buildings.
+Commercial digital signage displays, on the other hand, are designed for brightly lit areas like office spaces, retail stores, and other commercial buildings.

-For some perspective on the difference between the two TV types, consumer displays range from 150-250 Nits (the measurement for screen brightness) and commercial displays range from 300-2000 Nits.
+For some perspective on the difference between the two TV types, consumer displays range from 150-250 Nits (the measurement for screen brightness) and commercial digital signage displays range from 300-2000 Nits.

 Price, warranty, and durability

 In general, TVs range in cost from a few hundred dollars for a consumer display to a few thousand dollars for a large 4K commercial screen.
 So it’s best to know your budget and needs inside and out before jumping to a purchase.